Reviews You Can Rely On

 Many functions ineffective

 The Geekey Multi-Tool is a fun little tool, densely packed with features in every nook and cranny.
 In the subset market of what are called one piece multi-tools, which have no moving parts, the Geekey is a standout.
-Small enough to find a home comfortably on a keychain, you'll mainly find yourself using this guy for lighter-duty tasks.
+“I mainly found myself using this for light-duty tasks, but I love that it's small enough to fit on a keychain,” our tester remarked.
 Many features are over-engineered, ultimately resulting in many of them not quite getting the job done in the real world.
 But that sheer engineering focus does result in some truly useful features, too.

 Read more: Geekey Multi-Tool review